technix/atrament.ink/docs/atrament.md

 ### Atrament Web UI

-**Atrament Web UI** a web application written in `preact` (React-like web framework), which can be used to create feature-rich games for both web and desktop:
+**Atrament Web UI** is a web application written in `preact` (React-like web framework), which can be used to create feature-rich games for both web and desktop:

 * manages game sessions, saves, loads, and checkpoints;
-* custom markup: blocks, tables, info boxes, headers, progress bars, click-to-continue etc;
+* custom markup: blocks, tables, info boxes, headers, progress bars, click-to-continue, etc;
 * additional interactive elements: buttons, inputs;
-* extra screens like inventory, character stats etc. can be created with overlays;
+* extra screens like inventory, character stats, etc. can be created with overlays;
 * multimedia support: images, background, sound, music, and video;
-* story debugger: you can watch and edit variables, run Ink functions etc;
+* story debugger: you can watch and edit variables, run Ink functions, etc;
 * customizable themes, fonts, and CSS styles;
 * export game as a web application (with PWA support), single HTML-file (Twine-like), or as an executable for desktop OS